PowerDNS/pdns/docs/markdown/recursor/scripting.md

 ### Statistics

-You can retrieve statistics from Lua using the `getStat("name")` call.
+Since 4.1.0, statistics can be retrieved from Lua using the `getStat("name")` call.
 For example, to retrieve the number of cache misses:

 ```